-Homeowners insurance is something most homeowners need.
-Even if it’s not required, a policy is highly recommended.
-Finding out your coverage isn’t enough during the claims process is too late to realize your mistake.
-Get to know your homeowners policy before you need to make a claim.
+Homeowners insurance is usually required by mortgage lenders.
+But even if it’s not required, a policy is highly recommended.
+Get to know what homeowners insurance covers before you accept the policy — and ideally before you need to make a claim.

-This coverage pays for damages to structures not attached to your home, such as fences, tool sheds, detached garages and guest houses.
-Other structure coverage is typically 10 percent of your dwelling coverage limit.
+Other structures.
+Part B coverage pays for damage to structures not attached to your home, such as fences, tool sheds, detached garages and guest houses.
+Other structure coverage is typically 10% of your dwelling coverage limit.
 However, your needs may differ based on your situation.
 Make sure the coverage percentage fits the amount you need.

-Personal property coverage protects your stuff.
-Part C reimburses you for the value of your possessions including furniture, electronics, appliances and clothing.
-Your possessions are covered whether they are on your property, in a self-storage container or with your child at college.
-This coverage is normally 50 percent of your dwelling coverage limit but can vary as needed.
+Personal property.
+Personal property, or Part C coverage, reimburses you for the value of your possessions, including furniture, electronics, appliances and clothing.
+This coverage is normally 50 to 75% percent of your dwelling coverage limit and can vary as needed.

 If there are personal items you want specific coverage for like jewelry, art or collectibles, you can add additional coverage to your policy through riders.
-These additional riders will only add coverage for the specific item it’s listed for.
-Be prepared to provide your insurance company with an official appraisal of the item to verify its replacement value.
+These additional riders will only add coverage for the specific item listed.
+Be prepared to provide your insurance company with an official appraisal of the item to verify its value.

 |Part B — Other structures||10% of your dwelling coverage limit|